 If you are struggling to identify realistic sales goals or to achieve the sales goals that you set, then this post series is for you!
-It is the 1st of a multi-post Sales and Scaling Secrets Series on how to identify and achieve your sales goals for product based businesses.
+It is the 1st of a multi-post series on how to identify and achieve your sales goals for product based businesses.

 I have seen so many business owners use a "wishful thinking" approach to sales.
 They arbitrarily set sales goals based on what they feel they "should" be making, as opposed to what they feasibly can make with the current products, systems, and approaches they have in place.
 Some will look at last quarter's results and proclaim that they will do 10-20% more than that this coming quarter!
 But... they don't really understand what is working to drive their current sales or how they are going to increase them.
 It's more of a hope-it-will-happen or maybe-we'll-get-lucky approach to generating sales.

 And as James Cameron says, “Hope is not a strategy.
 Luck is not a factor.”

 The hope approach to sales is not sustainable.
 In the best-case scenario, it leads to disappointment; in the worst-case scenario, it puts you out of business.